 F. All the documents in Norwegian or English must be translated into Spanish by a certified official translator (for example: Mr. Francisco García Mora: 2223 5888 in Oslo).

+G. All the documents must be legalised by a Notarius Publicus and the local Fylkesmann (The Fylkesmann’s seal is called “APOSTILLE”).
 In fact, the Argentine authorities require just the APOSTILLE.
 But some Norwegian Fylkesmann request legalisation by a Notarius before signing the APOSTILLE.
 Ask your Fylkesmann what she/he considers necessary.

 H. One photograph (4 x 4 cm).